 Your tutor should not assist you with take-home exams or any other assignment for which the instructor has explicitly stated that you should do independently.
 For examples of academically dishonest work, please Grinnell's academic honesty policy.

 Avoid discussing with your tutor any personal issues that do not pertain specifically to the course for which you are tutored (such as homesickness, roommate problems, health issues).
 These concerns are important and should be addressed with professional staff in Student Affairs or SHACS.

 Different people tutor for different reasons, such as:

 - reviewing a subject with someone else helps you learn it better;

 - getting paid to talk about a subject that you enjoy;

 - wages: $9.10/hour on-campus job, with flexible hours; and/or

 - you learn more about yourself and your learning style by working with someone who may learn differently.

-- You must attend a tutor training session.
+- you must attend all tutor training session offered

 1. Tutors must be enrolled as full-time students at Grinnell College.